interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

   * Requires out-of-band communication for both peers to agree upon the shared secret.

 ## Appendix1: Security Best Practices
-This section describes and clarifies some token-security best practices for Interledger Nodes using this protocol.
+This section outlines and clarifies some best practices for authentication-token security when using this protocol.
 Recommendations in this section are _Non-Normative_, but highly RECOMMENDED.

 ### Follow Standardized Security Recommendations
 It is advisable to follow any all all applicable best practices when using a Bearer-token scheme for authentication.
 [Section 5.1 of RFC-6570](https://tools.ietf.org/html/rfc6750#section-5) contains a number of very good practices that should be considered on a per-deployment basis.